grid.atomgrid module

 rgrid (OneDGrid) – The (one-dimensional) radial grid representing the radius of spherical grids.

-radius (float) – The atomic radius to be multiplied with r_sectors (to make them atom specific).
+radius (float) – The atomic radius to be multiplied with r_sectors in atomic units (to make the radial sectors atom specific).

-sectors_r (ndarray(N,), keyword-only argument) – Sequence of boundary points specifying radial sectors of the pruned grid.
+r_sectors (list or ndarray(S,)) – Sequence of boundary radius (in atomic units) specifying sectors of the pruned radial grid.
 The first sector is

-, and so on.sectors_degree (ndarray(N + 1, dtype=int), keyword-only argument) – Sequence of angular degrees for each radial sector of the pruned grid.
+(0, radius*r_sectors[0]), then(radius*r_sectors[0], radius*r_sectors[1]), and so on.d_sectors (list or ndarray(S + 1, dtype=int) or None) – Sequence of angular degrees for each radial sector of r_sectors in the pruned grid.
+If None, then s_sectors should be given.

-sectors_size (ndarray(N + 1, dtype=int), keyword-only argument) – Sequence of angular sizes for each radial sector of the pruned grid.
-If both sectors_degree and sectors_size are given, sectors_degree is used.
+s_sectors (list or ndarray(S + 1, dtype=int) or None, optional, keyword-only) – Sequence of angular sizes for each radial sector of r_sectors in the pruned grid.
+If both d_sectors and s_sectors are given, s_sectors is used.

-center (ndarray(3,), optional, keyword-only argument) – Cartesian coordinates of the grid center.
+center (ndarray(3,), optional) – Three-dimensional Cartesian coordinates of the grid center in atomic units.
 If None, the origin is used.

 rotate (int, optional) – Integer used as a seed for generating random rotation matrices to rotate the angular spherical grids at each radial grid point.
 If the integer is zero, then no rotate is used.